Dhruva Karkada

 Current Research

-Deep learning is humanity’s most successful attempt thus far to imitate aspects of human intelligence.
-Despite fundamental differences in the architectures of deep learning systems and biological brains, deep learning remains a theoretically- and experimentally-accessible playground for understanding learning as a general, emergent phenomenon.
-The overarching goal of my research is to probe deep learning systems (using both theoretical tools and numerical experiments) to elucidate and characterize the general properties of systems that learn.
+Deep learning is humanity’s most successful attempt thus far to imitate human intelligence.
+Despite fundamental differences between deep learning systems and biological brains, deep learning remains a theoretically- and experimentally-accessible playground for understanding learning as a general phenomenon.
+The long-term goal of my research is to probe deep learning systems (using both theoretical tools and numerical experiments) to elucidate general properties of systems that learn.

 Bio

 I grew up in Texas and studied physics, astronomy, and computer science at UT Austin.
 I joined Berkeley as a physics PhD student in 2021, excited to use ideas from physics to understand information processing in neural networks.
-In my free time, I enjoy hanging out with friends, cooking, playing with synthesizers, making generative art, and scrolling Twitter.
+In my free time, I enjoy hanging out with friends, cooking, playing chess, and messing with synthesizers.